RunningPie/my-py-projects/Intermediate Projects/Virtual Voice Assistant/readme.md

 ### Credits
-Credit goes to Dante Sblendorio for making an awesome blog on [How To Build A Digital Virtual Assistant In Python](https://www.activestate.com/blog/how-to-build-a-digital-virtual-assistant-in-python)
+Credit goes to Dante Sblendorio for making an awesome blog on [How To Build A Digital Virtual Assistant In Python](https://www.activestate.com/blog/how-to-build-a-digital-virtual-assistant-in-python) and also all the amazing people who made the libraries included in this project

 ## How to Use
 If you would like to try this script out you can simply copy and paste the code from assistant.py, just make sure you have a venv ready with the dependencies.